The Complete Guide To Remote Staffing

 A common misconception is that outsourcing is only for large corporations with massive budgets.

-In reality, outsourcing is a cost-effective option for small businesses and startups–saving companies as much as 60% in costs.
+In reality, outsourcing is a cost-effective option for small businesses and startups — helping companies save up to 70% in operational costs.

 In short, it is ideal for small budgets.
 You don’t have to hire an entire accounting department.
 If your operations require only one accountant then get one accountant.
 You can easily scale up or down as your needs change.